16 Types of Ceilings to Elevate & Enhance Your Space

 Arched ceilings were a prominent feature of Middle Eastern architecture and the modern coved ceiling style draws inspiration from these architectural designs.

-A coved ceiling has curved edges between the ceiling and the wall that help create a dome-like effect.
+A cove ceiling has curved edges between the ceiling and the wall that help create a dome-like effect.
 The cove begins from the top of the wall and joins the ceiling.

 These coves can be very round or shallow depending on the style that you choose for your room.
 Coved ceilings are used to enhance the look of formal rooms, theaters and churches.